danth6961/tsp-rebalance-app/README.md

 # TSP Rebalance Engine

-A Streamlit-based TSP (Thrift Savings Plan) allocation and rebalancing companion app that analyzes market and macro conditions, scores the current environment, recommends a target allocation, and helps decide whether to submit an IFT or hold.
+A Streamlit-based TSP (Thrift Savings Plan) tactical allocation companion app.

+The app analyzes macro and market inputs, scores the current environment, maps it to a regime, recommends a target allocation, and helps decide whether to submit an IFT or hold.
+It is designed as a tactical and quantitative overlay, not as a lifecycle-fund clone.
-The app is designed to work without direct account access.
-It uses public market and macro data, local state files, and manual inputs to support a transparent, operator-guided workflow.

-## Features
+## What it does

-- Fetches live market and macro data from public sources
+- Fetches live market and macro data
-- Computes factor scores and a composite market regime
+- Computes factor scores and a composite regime score
-- Maps the environment into one of four policy regimes:
+- Selects one of four policy regimes:
   - Risk-On Override
   - Optimized Neutral
   - Defensive Allocation
   - Emergency Dispatch
-- Recommends a target TSP allocation
+- Produces a target allocation for TSP funds
 - Evaluates whether an IFT should be submitted
+- Supports manual IFT confirmation
-- Tracks monthly IFT usage manually
+- Tracks monthly IFT usage locally
-- Persists config and state locally
+- Stores logs and state on disk
-- Logs daily runs
-- Maintains a transaction/audit trail
-- Supports CSV and JSON exports
-- Shows historical score and allocation views
+- Shows proxy fund performance and historical views
-- Supports manual override for regime locking

-## Project structure

-- `app.py` — Streamlit application entrypoint and UI orchestration
-- `engine.py` — factor scoring, regime selection, allocation logic, and IFT decision rules
-- `data_sources.py` — live market/macro data collection and fallback logic
-- `storage.py` — local config/state persistence and CSV logging helpers
-- `ui.py` — reusable Streamlit rendering utilities
-- `constants.py` — shared paths, defaults, and static configuration
-- `models.py` — typed data structures used by the app
-- `utils.py` — general-purpose helper functions
-- `requirements.txt` — Python dependencies

-## How it works

-1. The app loads saved config and state from local JSON files.
-2. It fetches the latest market and macro data.
-3. The engine scores the environment across several factor buckets.
-4. The composite score maps to a regime and target allocation.
-5. The app compares current allocation to the target allocation.
-6. A rule engine determines whether a TSP IFT should be submitted.
-7. The run is saved to local logs and history files.

-## Regimes
+## Current tactical allocation model

+The current baseline regime targets are:

 ### Risk-On Override
-Used when conditions are strongly constructive.

-Typical allocation:
-- G: 35%
+- G: 30%
-- C: 45%
+- C: 40%
-- I: 15%
+- I: 25%
-- S: 5%
+- S: 10%
 - F: 0%

 ### Optimized Neutral
-Used when conditions are constructive but mixed.

-Typical allocation:
-- G: 45%
+- G: 40%
-- C: 35%
+- C: 30%
-- I: 10%
+- I: 20%
 - S: 10%
 - F: 0%

 ### Defensive Allocation
-Used when the composite score turns negative.

-Typical allocation:
-- G: 65%
+- G: 70%
-- C: 20%
+- C: 15%
 - I: 10%
 - S: 5%
 - F: 0%

 ### Emergency Dispatch
-Used when panic conditions are triggered.

-Typical allocation:
-- G: 90% to 100%
-- F: 0% to 10%
-- C/I/S: 0%

-## Data sources

-The app may use:
-- FRED
-- DBnomics
-- TradingEconomics web data
-- Yahoo Finance proxy price series for TSP fund tracking

-If a source is unavailable, the app falls back to defaults or alternate sources.

-## Local files

-The app creates or updates the following local files:

-- `tsp_config.json` — saved configuration
-- `tsp_state.json` — saved run history and IFT state
-- `tsp_daily_log.csv` — daily engine run log
-- `tsp_transactions.csv` — transaction/audit trail
-- backup files such as `.json.bak`
+- G: 100%
+- C: 0%
+- I: 0%
+- S: 0%
+- F: 0%

+### Emergency Dispatch with F Fund unlocked
+- G: 90%
+- C: 0%
+- I: 0%
+- S: 0%
+- F: 10%

+The F Fund is treated as a conditional overlay only.
+It is added only when the engine’s F Fund unlock rule is satisfied.

+## Project structure

+- `app.py` — Streamlit app entrypoint and UI orchestration
+- `engine.py` — factor scoring, regime selection, allocation logic, and IFT logic
+- `data_sources.py` — market and macro data acquisition
+- `storage.py` — config, state, and CSV persistence
+- `ui.py` — reusable Streamlit display helpers
+- `constants.py` — shared defaults, paths, proxy tickers, and allocation baselines
+- `models.py` — typed data models for the app
+- `utils.py` — general helper functions
+- `requirements.txt` — Python dependencies

+## How it works

+1. The app loads config and state from local JSON files.
+2. It fetches market and macro data.
+3. The engine scores the environment across multiple factors.
+4. The engine selects a regime and target allocation.
+5. The app compares the current allocation to the target.
+6. The IFT rule engine decides whether to submit or hold.
+7. The result is logged locally.

+## Data inputs used by the engine

+The scoring engine uses inputs such as:
+- Core PCE YoY
+- PMI and services PMI
+- initial claims
+- breakeven inflation
+- Fed assets growth
+- real yield
+- SLOOS
+- HY spread
+- CAPE
+- forward EPS growth
+- VIX
+- 200-day distance
+- drawdown
+- STLFSI
+- 10Y yield
+- DXY
+- market breadth
+- panic flags

+## Manual IFT workflow

+The safest operating mode is manual confirmation:

+- the app can recommend `SUBMIT IFT`
+- but the monthly IFT count and transaction history are only updated when you click the manual submit button

+This keeps the recommendation separate from the actual transaction.

+## Live files created by the app

+- `tsp_config.json` — saved config
+- `tsp_state.json` — saved state
+- `tsp_daily_log.csv` — daily run log
+- `tsp_transactions.csv` — audit trail / transaction history
+- backup JSON files when applicable

 ## Installation

-Install dependencies:

 ```bash
 pip install -r requirements.txt